scikit-hep/awkward-0.x/README.rst

     import pyarrow
     arrow_buffer = pyarrow.ipc.open_file(open("tests/samples/exoplanets.arrow", "rb")).get_batch(0)
-    stars = awkward.fromarrow(arrow_buffer)
+    stars = awkward0.fromarrow(arrow_buffer)
     stars
     # <Table [<Row 0> <Row 1> <Row 2> ... <Row 2932> <Row 2933> <Row 2934>] at 0x7f25b94f2518>

-(There is also an ``awkward.toarrow`` that takes an awkward array as its only argument, returning the relevant Arrow structure.)
+(There is also an ``awkward0.toarrow`` that takes an Awkward Array as its only argument, returning the relevant Arrow structure.)

 This file is structured differently.
 Instead of jagged arrays of numbers like ``"planet_mass"``, ``"planet_period"``, and ``"planet_orbit"``, this file has a jagged table of ``"planets"``.
 A jagged table is a ``JaggedArray`` of ``Table``.